 - Business vehicle Liability: protects vehicles when being used for business purposes; most personal auto insurance won’t cover any accidents when being used for business.

-If you are planning on getting in insurance, otherwise known as craftspeople’s insurance, make sure you are dealing with an insurance company that specializes in this such as CoverWallet as not all insurance companies carry this insurance.
+If you are planning on getting insurance for your business, make sure you are dealing with an insurance company that specializes in this such as Hiscox as not all insurance companies carry this insurance.